Refugio Oilers

 The Refugio Oilers were a minor league baseball team based in Refugio, Texas and Refugio County, Texas.
+Refugio is the birthplace of Baseball Hall of Fame member Nolan Ryan.

 In 1938, the Oilers played as members of the Class D level Texas Valley League, qualifying for the playoffs.

-Refugio hosted home games at Ryals Field in their only season of minor league play.
-Refugio is the birthplace of Baseball Hall of Fame member Nolan Ryan.
+The Refugio Oilers team hosted home games at Ryals Field in their only season of minor league play.
+Today, the ballpark site is called "Lions City Park"/"Shelley Park."

 History

 The Refugio "Oilers" began minor league play as members of the 1938 Texas Valley League.
 After a nine–season hiatus, the Texas Valley League reformed as a six–team Class D level league, with the Brownsville Charros, Corpus Christi Spudders, Harlingen Hubs, McAllen Packers and Taft Cardinals joining Refugio as league members, beginning play on April 14, 1938.

 The Refugio "Oilers" nickname is reflective of the oil and gas production in Refugio and the surrounding region.
 Oil was first discovered in Refugio County in 1928, creating a population growth in the region.

 The Oilers finished the regular 1938 season in fourth place, qualifying for the Texas Valley League playoffs, in their only season of play.

 During the season, the Texas Valley League adopted a split–season schedule.
 On June 15, 1938, Refugio hosted Taft at home, losing by the score of 1–0.
 On June 17, after a rainout, Refugio and Taft played a day–night double header at Refugio, as Refugio defeated Taft 7–5 in the first game, before Taft took the night cap 17–9.
 On June 18, 1938, Refugio hosted Harlingen and lost 5–4, before defeating Harlingen twice: 6–3 on June 19 and 5–3 on June 20.
 On June 21, 1938, Refugio lost at Corpus Christi 5–1.
-Refugio was in 4th place with a 38–34 record on June 24, 1938, in the final first–half standings, following 1st place Corpus Christi, 2nd place Harlingen and 3rd place Taft.
+Refugio was in fourth place with a 38–34 record on June 24, 1938, in the final first–half standings, following first place Corpus Christi, second place Harlingen and third place Taft.